 Program Area: Support for Quality Improvement

-The North Dakota Critical Access Hospital (ND CAH) Quality Network hosts quarterly meetings to facilitate the exchange of state survey findings between CAHs.
-Best practices, policies and other resources are shared to help CAHs prepare for their surveys and to help develop a plan of correction if necessary.
-North Dakota Flex maintains CAH participation in the Medicare Beneficiary Quality Improvement Project (MBQIP).
-North Dakota Flex collaborates with other quality improvement related initiatives involving North Dakota CAHs and emergency medical services (EMS).
+The North Dakota (ND) Critical Access Hospital (CAH) Quality Network hosts quarterly meetings to facilitate the exchange of state survey findings between CAHs.
+Best practices, policies, and other resources are shared to help CAHs prepare for their surveys and to help develop a plan of correction if necessary.
+The North Dakota Flex Program maintains CAH participation in the Medicare Beneficiary Quality Improvement Project (MBQIP).
+The North Dakota Flex Program collaborates with other quality improvement related initiatives involving CAHs and emergency medical services (EMS).

 Program Area: Support for Financial and Operational Improvement

-The North Dakota Flex Program identifies CAHs in most need and, through a competitive Request for Proposal (RFP) process, make available a limited number of subcontract awards for financial and operational improvement projects.
-In addition, North Dakota Flex provides the North Dakota CAH Board of Directors Boot Camp and the Peer Exchange Program.
-For the Peer Exchange Program, North Dakota Flex provides travel support for individuals or small groups to meet with similar entities from other areas of the state and share information, ideas and successful approaches to improving quality and access to health care services.
+The North Dakota Flex Program identifies CAHs in most need through a competitive Request for Proposal (RFP) process and makes available a limited number of subcontract awards for financial and operational improvement projects.
+In addition, the North Dakota Flex Program provides the CAH Board of Director's Boot Camp and the Peer Exchange Program.
+For the Peer Exchange Program, the North Dakota Flex Program provides travel support for individuals or small groups to meet with similar entities from other areas of the state and share information, ideas, and successful approaches to improving quality and access to health care services.

 Program Area: Support for Population Health Management and Emergency Medical Services Integration

 - Assists CAHs in identifying specific health needs of their communities and supports planning and implementation of related activities

 - Assists CAHs with developing strategies for engaging with community partners and targeting specific health needs